mukulsidhu3/android-logger-lib/README.md

 # Custom Logs in user defined file path

-You can also log custom messages with a specified file name
+You can also log custom messages with a specified file name.

 ```
 LogClassObject.customLog(FILE_NAME, TAG_TO_INDENTIFY, MESSAGE_OR_TROWABLE_TO_PRINT)